 The nuclear days ended in 1989 and the visitors center was closed and the exhibits removed-- mostly given away or disposed off.
 The building sat vacant for several years.

-In 2005 the FSV Folks organization desided to breathe new life into the building and began work on an "industrial working life" exhibit featuring the life and times of the Fort St. Vrain Electric Generating station and its people.
+In 2005 the FSV Folks organization desided to breathe new life into the building and, with the permission of the power station management, began work on an "industrial working life" exhibit.
+It contains exhibits on the technology and the life and times of the Fort St. Vrain Electric Generating station and its people.

 The visitors center is a joint effort between Xcel Energy and FSV Folks who would also like to greatfully acknowledge the assistance of the Colorado Historical Society and the Platteville Historical Society.